justinjiajia/cloud_security/labs/lab_7.md

 ## Task 2: Examining IAM roles

-In this task, you will analyze two IAM roles that were pre-provisioned for you in the lab environment.
+In this task, you will analyze two IAM roles that were pre-provisioned for you.
 AWS Config and Lambda will use these roles later in the lab.

 1. In the IAM console, observe the permissions granted to the *AwsConfigLambdaSGRole* role.

  - In the search box to the right of  Services, search for and choose IAM.

- - In the navigation pane, choose Roles.
+ - In the navigation pane, choose *Roles*.

  - Choose the *AwsConfigLambdaSGRole* link.